speziale-ettore/speziale-ettore.github.com/index.md

 I am Ettore Speziale, an Italian programmer with special interest in compilers, parallel runtimes and hardware.
 This site contains material about academic research, teaching, and some personal information.

-I am doing a Ph.D. in the [Formal Languages and Compilers Group][www/flac] of Politecnico di Milano.
+I did a Ph.D. in the [Formal Languages and Compilers Group][www/flac] of Politecnico di Milano.
 My Ph.D is about compilers and runtime technologies for parallel programming models.
-While waiting for the final defense, I am doing an internship at [Barcelona Supercomputing Center][www/bsc].
+During my studies I did an internship at [Barcelona Supercomputing Center][www/bsc], where I developed a small OpenCL runtime prototype for supercomputing clusters.

+Now I am working at [ARM][www/arm], in the Media Processing Division.
+My main duty is developing/maintaining the ARM OpenCL runtime for the Mali T6xx GPGPUs family, in particular the interaction between the runtime itself and the OpenCL compiler.

 For Students
 ------------